 The National GRACE Foundation provides FREE college admissions and financial aid counseling to pediatric cancer patients and survivors.

 General scholarship matching databases

-Scholarship seekers can use these databases to be matched with scholarships that they qualify for.
-These sites also offer general advice about choosing schools, tips for winning scholarships, and helpful information about careers and internships.
+On the websites listed below, scholarship seekers can be matched with scholarships that they qualify for.
+They also offer general advice about choosing schools, tips for winning scholarships, and helpful information about careers and internships.

 - The College Board — Helpful articles on financing your college education.